Type 26 frigate: Characteristics

-The Global Combat Ship is designed with modularity and flexibility in mind to enhance versatility across the full range of operations, including maritime security, counter-piracy, counter-terrorist and humanitarian and disaster relief operations.
-The adaptable design will facilitate through-life support, ensuring upgrades can easily be undertaken as technology develops.
+The Global Combat Ship is designed with modularity and flexibility to enhance versatility across the full range of operations, including maritime security, counter-piracy, counter-terrorist and humanitarian and disaster relief operations.
+The design is intended to facilitate through-life support, ensuring upgrades can be undertaken as technology develops.

 As of 2017, BAE Systems' website suggests a displacement of 6,900 tonnes, a length of 149.9 m a beam of 20.8 m and a top speed in excess of 26 kn.
 The Global Combat Ship will have a core crew of 157 with room for a total of 208.

 The Global Combat Ship is designed for up to 60 days' endurance and a range of approximately 7000 nmi.
 Located at the stern are facilities allowing for the deployment of rigid-hulled inflatable boats, unmanned surface vehicles or a towed array sonar.
 A large Integrated Mission Bay and hangar is located amidship, enabling a variety of missions and associated equipment.
 Aircraft similar in size to the Boeing Chinook can be flown off the large flight deck, and the hangar can accommodate up to two helicopters the size of an AgustaWestland AW159 Wildcat or AgustaWestland Merlin.
 The hangar also has space to accommodate unmanned aerial vehicles.

 The Royal Navy's version of the Global Combat Ship is referred to as the Type 26 frigate.
 This will be equipped with the Type 997 Artisan 3D search radar and Sea Ceptor (CAMM) air-defence missiles launched via 48 vertical launching system (VLS) canisters.
 Following a renovation of the Royal Navy's website in mid-2023 the section outlining the Type 26's weapon suite refers to Sea Ceptor being quad-packed into a separate 12-cell vertical launch system, which seems to indicate that an Extensible Launching System (ExLS) outfit could be provided for the same number of missiles.
 No official information outside of the website has been provided to confirm any such change.

 In addition to the above missile systems, 24 Mark 41 "strike-length VLS" cells are positioned forward of the bridge.
 On 8 July 2021, it was confirmed that the Anglo-French-Italian Future Cruise/Anti-Ship Weapon(s) would be brought into service on the Type 26, which is likely to be launched from the Mark 41 VLS.
 The Mark 41 is also capable of firing missiles such as the Tomahawk land-attack cruise missile, anti-submarine rockets, or quad-packed ESSMs.
+Some countries, such as Australia and Canada, have forgone the Phalanx CIWS system in favour of the missile based SeaRAM for point defense.